 What is the Medicare Benefit Period for skilled nursing?

 The skilled nursing facility benefit period is Part A and works similarly.
 Specific information about your condition may be needed to ensure eligibility for a skilled nursing facility.

 How To Find Medigap Plans That Cover Your Deductibles

 Medicare Supplement insurance can cover the Part A deductible.
-This way you don’t have to worry about paying multiple Part A deductibles during the year.
+This way, you don’t have to worry about paying multiple Part A deductibles during the year.
 Medigap insurance like Plan F or Plan G can leave you with little to no out-of-pocket costs.

 We have licensed insurance agents who know all about everything Medicare-related.
-They can impart their wisdom to you when you’re making this valuable decision.
+They can impart their wisdom to you when making this valuable decision.
 Plus, these agents are on standby to take your call for free!